filakhtov/gentoo-use-docs/dev-python/pycairo.md

 # dev-python/pycairo

 ### doc
 Execute the `make` command inside of the `docs` subdirectory of the source tree.
-Build additional documentation in an HTML format and install it into the `/usr/share/doc/pycairo-<VERSION>/html` directory.
+Use the Sphinx documentation generation tool to build additional documentation in an HTML format and install it into the `/usr/share/doc/pycairo-<VERSION>/html` directory.

 It is safe to disable the flag.